mimecuvalo/helloworld/readme.md

 - caching (limited to disk caching for now; shared servers, mang!)
 - other customization extras: newsletter, google analytics, basic ads, adult content age check, license

+## Setting up the repository

+`Hello, world.` has a dependency on the [tornado](https://github.com/facebook/tornado) library so it's a couple more steps than just cloning.

+    git clone git@github.com:mimecuvalo/helloworld.git
+    git submodule init
+    git submodule update

 ## goals
 - be able to run on shared servers (hence, use of mod\_rails/fcgi instead of ioloop)
 - pass swat0